Azure/acr/docs/FAQ.md

 ## Is Azure Premium Storage account supported?
 Azure Premium Storage account is not supported.

-## How to get admin login credential for a container registry?
+## How to get login credentials for a container registry?

 Please make sure admin is enabled.